ReactPrimer/ReactPrimer/README.md

 * Export project to generate a folder of fully connected component classes.

 * Save generated components locally to a new or existing project.

+* Use Save/Load feature to revisit a prototype.

 ## Forking Your Own Version
 **If you'd like to build your own version of React Primer:**